 Baptism Significance, Meaning, and Purpose of Baptism

-To be baptized sign-up at the bottom of this page.
+To sign up, fill out the form at the bottom of this page.

 What is the significance of baptism?
 Have you ever though about getting baptized but have too many questions still unanswered?